The universal group of Burger--Mozes and the Howe--Moore property: Definitions and some known properties

 The following proposition gives us a slightly different, but equivalent, description of a $2$--transitive action on $ \partial \T$.

-\begin{proposition}(See \cite{CaCi, Cio_thesis}) Let $G$ be a closed, non-compact subgroup of $\Aut(\T)$ of type-preserving automorphisms.
+\begin{proposition}(See \cite{CaCi, Cio_thesis}) Let $G$ be a closed, non-compact subgroup of $\Aut(\T)^+$.
 The following are equivalent: \begin{list}{\roman{qcounter})~}{\usecounter{qcounter}} \item $G$ is strongly transitive on $\T$, where $\T$ is viewed as a $1$-dimensional Euclidean building; \item $G$ is $2$--transitive on $\partial \T$; \item $G$ has no fixed point in $\partial \T$ and for some point $\xi \in \partial \T$, the stabilizer $G_\xi$ acts co-compactly on $\T$; \item $G$ acts co-compactly on $\T$, without a fixed point in $\partial \T$, and there exists a compact open subgroup in $G$ having finitely many orbits on $\partial T$; \item $G$ acts co-compactly on $\T$, without a fixed point in $\partial \T$, and every compact open subgroup has finitely many orbits on $\partial T$; \item $G$ acts co-compactly on $\T$ and $(G,G_x)$ is a Gelfand pair, where $x$ is a vertex of $\T$. \end{list} \end{proposition}

-\begin{convention} Let $F$ be primitive.
-Consider fixed a coloring $\iota$ of $\T$.
-Take a vertex $x \in \T$ and an edge $e$ of the star of $x$.
-From now on and for simplicity, set $\G:= U(F)^+$ and $K:=U(F)^{+}_{x}$ and let $\T_{x,e}$ be the half-tree of $\T$ that emanates from the vertex $x$ and that contains the edge $e$. \end{convention}
+\begin{convention} Let $F$ be primitive and fix a coloring $\iota$ of $\T$.
+From now on and to simplify the notation, we set $\G:= U(F)^+$. \end{convention}

-When $F$ is primitive but not $2$--transitive, the universal group $\G$ still has some of the properties of closed, non-compact subgroups of $\Aut(\T)$ that act $2$--transitively on the boundary $\bd \T$, see for example Ciobotaru~\cite[Lemma 2.6]{Ci_a}.
+When $F$ is primitive but not $2$--transitive, the universal group $\G$ still enjoys some of the properties of closed, non-compact subgroups of $\Aut(\T)$ that act $2$--transitively on the boundary $\bd \T$.
+Recall \cite[Remark 2.1, Lemma 2.2]{Ci_a}.

-\begin{remark} As $F$ is primitive, given an edge $e' \in V(\T) $ at odd distance from $e$, one can construct, using the definition of the group, a hyperbolic element in $\G$ translating $e$ to $e'$.
-Moreover, every hyperbolic element in $\G$ has even translation length. \end{remark}
+\begin{remark} As $F$ is primitive, given an edge $e' \in E(T_d) $ at odd distance from $e$, one can construct, using the definition of $\G$, a hyperbolic element in $\G$ translating $e$ to $e'$.
+Moreover, every hyperbolic element in $\G$ has even translation length, as $\G$ has only type-preserving elements. \end{remark}

+For a vertex $x \in T_d$ and en edge $e$ in the start of $x$, set $T_{x,e}$ be the half-tree of $T_d$ emanating from the vertex $x$ and containing the edge $e$.